yungstarry/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7.....Write a function that computes the absolute value of an integer.

 8......
 Write a function that prints the last digit of a number.

+9......Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.